butterflypaw/AuditAndCompliance/README.md

 # Audit and Compliance Project Overview

 The **Audit and Compliance** project leverages generative AI to transform audit and compliance processes within financial institutions.
 By automating traditionally manual tasks, the project aims to enhance accuracy, efficiency, and adaptability in managing regulatory standards and financial transactions.
-Through seamless integration of technologies like Microsoft Azure and OpenAI, the project ensures robust compliance frameworks that can adapt to evolving regulations, thereby optimizing organizational compliance efforts while minimizing operational overhead.
+Through seamless integration of technologies like **Microsoft Azure** and **OpenAI**, the project ensures robust compliance frameworks that can adapt to evolving regulations, thereby optimizing organizational compliance efforts while minimizing operational overhead.

 ## A. Data Integration and Preprocessing